rbccps-iisc/CORNET2.0/README.md

 CORNET 2.0 is more generic framework that can be integrated with any robotic framework that supports ROS.
 This code was tested on an Ubuntu 16.04 and Ubuntu 18.04 system.

-For network realization Mininet WiFi is used; the dependent packages need to installed as mentioned in mininet wifi documentation.
+For network realization, we use Mininet Wi-Fi; the dependent packages need to installed as mentioned in mininet wifi documentation.

 ##Installation
 ###mininet-WiFi + Containernet Support